stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 At [Stack Builders](https://www.stackbuilders.com) we are working on a full-stack app with [CollegeVine](https://www.collegevine.com/) using Functional Languages.
 We have a [Haskell](https://www.haskell.org) backend written in [Servant](http://haskell-servant.readthedocs.io) that manipulates the database and offers some endpoints to a [PureScript](http://www.purescript.org) frontend, that does all the React-like magic to show a really nice interface on the user's browser.
-It's great because we have advanced types, purity and all the awesome benefits that offers the Functional World.
+It's great because we have advanced types, purity and all the awesome benefits that the Functional World offers.
 But not everything is perfect.

 ### Motivation
 The problem is that we have two different codebases: one in Haskell and the other in PureScript.
 The syntax is almost the same, but not exactly the same.
-For example, on Haskell we do:
+For example, in Haskell we do:
 ```Haskell
 {-# LANGUAGE DeriveGeneric #-}